has207/flexmock/_sources/compare.txt

 This document shows a side-by-side comparison of how to accomplish some basic tasks with Flexmock as well as other Python mocking libraries.
-While it demonstrates that Flexmock is much less verbose, while remaining just as capable, it is less interesting in my opinion as it focuses on things that are already possible with existing libraries instead of Flexmock's real strengths in allowing you to do things in your tests that are either very difficult or completely impossible with other existing tools.

 This comparison is by no means complete, and there are a number of libraries out there that are not covered here.
 In addition it probably